Cm Pentatonic Blues

 Scales source and guide for musicians

-Adding that sometimes is referred to as a “blue note” to the regular Pentatonic Scale, results in the Pentatonic Blues Scale.
+Adding what sometimes is referred to as a “blue note” to the regular Pentatonic Scale, results in the Blues Scale.
 These scales are for obvious reasons perfect when playing blues on the piano.
-The “Major Blues Scale” is some less common than the “Minor Blues Scale”, and therefore we start with the minor and you will find the major by scrolling down.
+The “Minor Blues Scale” is slightly more common than “Major Blues Scale”, and is sometimes referred to simple as the “Blues Scale”.

 The blues originates from a mix of different sources in music, so there is no satisfying explanation in theoretical terms about this scale.
 But the most important thing is of course how it sounds when you are using it.
 Try these scales below and you will hear the blues!